sblanck/smagexp/README.md

 The outpouts are :

 - Boxplots, p-value histograms and a volcano plot
 - Table summarizing the differentially expressed genes and their annotations.
-This table is sortable and requestable.
-Each line
+This table is sortable and requestable and annotated.
+When a line is expended, link to nbci annotations and
 - Rdata object to perform further meta-analysis.
 - Text file containing the annotated results of the differential analysis